frances-joffany-navarro/OOP/README.md

 # Object Oriented Programming
 In this challenge, we will work into a new website called Freshshop.
-Freshshop already owns the frontend part of the project and we must implement the back-end with NodeJS or PHP in OOP
+Freshshop already owns the frontend part of the project and we must implement the back-end with NodeJS or PHP in OOP.

 The objective of this project is to implement as many back-end functionalities as possible using Object Oriented Programming and MVC design pattern
 ## Website - coming soon